Skip to content

 • Objective: Leads (lead form) or Sales/Leads with a website conversion event if you send traffic to a page.

-• Geo: Your licensed, serviceable area only.
+• Geo: Your licensed, serviceable area only — but at a 15-mile minimum radius, not a tight ZIP ring.
 Don’t pay to advertise where you can’t write.

 • Placements: Advantage+ placements to start; cut underperformers after you have data.